 The world's most valuable autograph is the one of William Shakespeare.
 The English playwright was born in 1564 and passed away in 1616.
 He's one of the most important and well-known human beings in the history of humankind.
 However, there are only six known autographs of Shakespeare that still are known today.
-Making it extremely expensive, with a value close to 10 million dollars.
+Making it extremely expensive, with a value close to 10 million pounds.

 Read More: The World’s Most Expensive Autograph

 The second person – John Hancock – may not be as well-known as Shakespeare, but he's highly associated with one thing, namely his autograph.
 A "Hancock" is another word for an autograph; that's how strongly he's connected to autographs.
 One of the world's most famous and important documents is the Declaration of Independence from July 4, 1776.
 The document lays the foundation of what became the United States of America.
 Although there are 56 signers of the document, there's one that stands above all.
-It's written at the top of all other autographs, it's centered, and it's by far the biggest – the signature in question belongs to John Hancock.
+It's written at the top of all other autographs, it's centred, and it's by far the biggest – the signature in question belongs to John Hancock.
 That's why Hancock, a man that isn't well-known outside America, has one of history's most famous signatures in history.

 In contrast to John Hancock, I'm sure we all know the name of Walt Disney.
 The American animator and film producer Walt Disney is a global icon, mainly because his name is connected to one of the world's most famous and beloved brands – Disney.
 The mass media and entertainment conglomerate makes some of the world's best-selling movies and are highly culturally relevant.
 Their logo is probably among the world's top 5 most famous logos.
 And what's interesting about the logo is that it's Walt Disney's own signature!
 Walt Disney has super elegant and beautiful handwriting, and his signature is, in my opinion, totally flawless.
 So flawless that it became his company's logo.
 The value of his autograph is one of the most expensive autographs from the 20th century, and I dare to say – the autograph of Walt Disney is the most beautiful autograph in the history of mankind.